-The Newton Baby Wovenaire won us over as the best breathable crib mattress overall.
+Year after year, the Newton Baby Wovenaire continues to win us over as the best breathable crib mattress overall.
 It performs well when it comes to value for money, breathability, recyclability, and complete washability – a huge plus for busy families.
 We think Newton Baby’s crib mattress is going to be the best choice for most families, and have laid out our reasons below.

 Best Breathable Baby Mattress

-Our Pick: Best Overall Breathable Mattress for Infants and Toddlers
+Our Pick: Best Overall Breathable Mattress for Infants and Babies

 The Best Breathe Through Crib Mattress

 There’s a lot to love about the Newton Baby Crib Mattress, making it an easy pick for the best breathable crib mattress for most families.